eltallerdetd/Arduino-L298N-Library/README.md

 ## Installation

-Download this repository as a .zip file and then go to the Arduino IDE, once there go to `Sketch -> Include library -> Add .ZIP Library` to have it ready to use.
+Download this repository as a .zip file, or []click this](https://github.com/imTDB/Arduino-L298N/archive/master.zip) to download it directly.
+Then go to the Arduino IDE, once there go to `Sketch -> Include library -> Add .ZIP Library` to have it ready to use.

 ## Usage